dlenski/what-vpn/README.md

   1  Check Point
   1  Citrix (manually inspected, don't know how to reliably autodetect) 1  OpenVPN
-  5  Dell or SonicWall (manually inspected, don't know how to reliably autodetect) 7  Fortinet
+  5  Dell or SonicWall (manually inspected, didn't know how to reliably autodetect at the time 7  Fortinet
   7  Barracuda
   8  F5 (manually inspected, didn't know how to reliably autodetect at this time)